brianrahadi/quartz/content/about/projects.md

 ## sfucourses.com
 ![[Pasted image 20250529083059.png]]
 I built sfucourses.com with the goal of exploring and scheduling SFU courses with the best user experience.
 Best user experience in here I define with
-- having a very fast website load (thanks Next.js SSG)
+- Fast - very fast website load (thanks Next.js SSG)
-- fewest steps possible to do anything (explore/ schedule course)
+- Simple - intuitive and fewest steps possible to do anything (explore/ schedule course)
-- decent UI that makes you come back
+- Clean - decent UI that makes you come back

 Key features include:
-- Robust explore filter and substring search of title, description, instruction
+- Robust explore filter and substring search of title, description, instructors
 - Find all offerings and reddit comments of a course
-- Efficient scheduling with text search, timeblocking, and non-conflict course finder
+- Efficient scheduling with text search, timeblocking, and non-conflicting course finder
-- Share your schedule through links, image or import it to any calendar
+- Share your schedule through links, image, or import it to any calendar
-- more TBD maybe
+- more TBD maybe (or you can help and submit PRs :D)

 stack: next.js, typescript, sass, figma, github actions, reddit API, calendar API